 The spotlight shines on sustainable investing as the new breed of investors push to draw awareness around socially and environmentally conscious investment options.
 Millennials are showing the world that it is possible to drive change while making a profit, and they’re very good at taking their point across.

 With the attention that sustainable investments are currently getting, it’s only a matter of time before the demand blows up in scale.
-Wealth managers think so too, apparently, as they are putting more effort at developing financial plans that are anchored on the ESG philosophy.
+Wealth managers think so too, apparently, as they are putting more effort into developing financial plans that are anchored on the ESG philosophy.

 Though we can’t tell for certain what the future holds for the wealth management industry, these trends ought to give us an idea of what to expect.
 Will it be everything we hoped it would be?
 That, we’ll have to wait and see.